 Prizes & Awards

 There are many prizes and awards available to win, including:

-- The Stanley Grimm Prize – Two awards of £700, to the painters whose work receive the most votes from visitors to the exhibition
+The Stanley Grimm Prize – Two awards totalling £700, to the painters whose work receive the most votes from visitors to the exhibition

-- L. Cornelissen & Son – a contemporary version of a Victorian Oil Painter’s equipment
+L. Cornelissen & Son – An award of a contemporary version of a Victorian Oil Painter’s equipment

-- Frank Herring Easel Award – an easel
+Frank Herring Easel Award – An award of a versatile easel

-- The Menena Joy Schwabe Memorial Award – An award of £250 for an outstanding oil painter
+The Menena Joy Schwabe Memorial Award – An award of £250 for an outstanding oil painter

-- The Dry Red Press Award – The winning work will be published as a greeting card in the Dry Red Press ‘Prize Winners’ range, with royalties from the sale of the cards going to the artist.
+The Dry Red Press Award – The winning work will be published as a greeting card by Dry Red Press in their ‘Prize Winners’ range